neontribe/ARCVService/docs/DEPLOYMENT.md

 Basic / 8 GB / 4 "Premium" Intel vCPUs / 160Gb SSD / 5TB transfer @ $56.00 per month

+## OS Platform

+Both virtual machines have [Rocky linux](https://rockylinux.org/) (v9.x) and have identical baseline configurations, regardless of underlying hardware.

+### Updates

+The machines have their packages updated monthly using the OS update facility (DNF) and so a fresh install of the current 9.x should be fine.

+### Command Line access
+Access is via keyed SSH with restricted IP, or in extremis, the console functionality at Digital Ocean.

 ### Networking

 The Machines each have virtual NICs with an internal IP4 address and an internet facing static IP4 address.
 These addresses are supplied by Digital Ocean.

 Firewalling is provided via the OS firewall.

-Access is via keyed SSH with restricted IP.

-## OS Platform

-Both virtual machines have [Rocky linux](https://rockylinux.org/) (v9.x) and have identical baseline configurations, regardless of underlying hardware.

-The machines have their packages updated monthly using the OS update facility (DNF) and so a fresh install of the current 9.x should be fine.

-## Software stacks
+## Application Software stacks

 The staging server was hand rolled to provide the LAMP stack below.
 Live was a VM clone of staging.
-These have been live since March 2023 so may have some package drift.
+These have been live since March 2023.

 ### Apache Web Server